On Classical and Bayesian Asymptotics in State Space Stochastic Differential Equations: Convergence of the posterior distribution of

 \section{Convergence of the posterior distribution of $\theta$}

-In order to prove convergence of our posterior distribution we verify the conditions of the theorem proved in \ctn{Shalizi09} which take account of dependence set-ups and misspecifications.
-Before stating the assumptions and the theorems of \ctn{Shalizi09}, we bring in some required notations.
+In order to prove convergence of our posterior distribution we verify the conditions of the theorem proved in \ctn{Shalizi09} which take account of dependence setups and misspecifications.
+The detailed assumptions in our state space $SDE$ context and Shalizi's theorem is provided in Section \ref{sec:assumptions_shalizi} of the supplement.